-I received an email notification about a meeting with Student Development Staff, what should I expect?
+I received an email notification about a meeting with Student Development Staff.
+What should I expect?

 - Student Conduct Meeting: You are being alleged to have violated a Community Standard.
-The meeting provides you an opportunity it share information and your perspective on what occurred.
+The meeting provides you an opportunity to share information and your perspective on what occurred.
 Based upon the information provided from the initial report and the meeting, a decision on whether or not you are responsible for the policy violation(s) will be made by a Case administrator or referred to a Discipline Review Committee (DRC).
 View outline of the CONDUCT PROCESS.
 If you are found responsible for a violation, this will become part of your educational record.

 Why am I being contacted about an incident that happened off-campus?